 - Information Specialists Executive 2019 White Paper on incorporating peer review of search methods and strategies

 - Section 4.4.8 Peer review of search strategies, of Chapter 4: Searching for and selecting studies in the Cochrane Handbook for Systematic Reviews of Interventions

-An evidence-based checklist or appraisal form, such as the tools developed for the PRESS Peer Review of Electronic Search Strategies 2015 Guideline Statement, should be used to focus the review on the key elements of the strategy that are most likely to impact search retrieval.
+Cochrane follows available guidance that an evidence-based checklist or appraisal form, such as the tools developed for the PRESS Peer Review of Electronic Search Strategies 2015 Guideline Statement, should be used to focus the review on the key elements of the strategy that are most likely to impact search retrieval.
 Use of an appraisal form has also been shown to reduce the time it takes to conduct search peer review (Relevo and Paynter 2012, Spry et al 2013).

 Please also see our FAQs for information specialist peer reviewers.